Expansion for a Fundamental Solution of Laplace's Equation in Flat-Ring Cyclide Coordinates: Flat-ring harmonics

-{ \begin{rem} The statement of Theorem \ref{t2} suggests an alternative proof of the expansion of a fundamental solution of the three-variable Laplace equation in terms of internal and external flat-ring cyclidic harmonics \eqref{5:expansion}.
-One can then start with the known Theorem~\ref{t2} and then derive Theorem \ref{addnthm} from it.
-One can then use Theorem \ref{addnthm} in order to obtain the expansion of a fundamental solution using \eqref{oneoraz}.
-Of course, through this proof one would also have to discuss the convergence of all infinite series involved in this derivation. \end{rem} } { Note that we have verified the above addition theorem and integral formulas numerically. }
+Theorem \ref{5:intrel} is a special case of \cite[Corollary 2.8]{Volkmer84}.
+This reference shows that Theorem~\ref{5:intrel} remains true if $m$ is any nonnegative real number in place of a nonnegative integer.
+The statement of Theorem~\ref{5:intrel} suggests an alternative proof of the expansion of a fundamental solution of the three-variable Laplace equation in terms of internal and external flat-ring cyclidic harmo\-nics~\eqref{5:expansion}.
+One can then start with the known Theorem~\ref{5:intrel} and then derive Theorem~\ref{addnthm} from~it.
+One can then use Theorem \ref{addnthm} in order to obtain the expansion of a fundamental solution using~\eqref{oneoraz}.